wp-papi/papi/CONTRIBUTING.md

 ## Which branch?

 The `master` branch is unsafe but it should be used when you adding new features.
 When it's a bug fix that effects the current version you should do your pull request against the last stable branch.
-The stable branch will have the format `MAJOR.X.X`.
+The stable branch will have the format `MAJOR.X`.

 ## Pull requests